valentin-velev29/DLSS-24-GPT-2-Project/README.md

   * Inter-rater reliability and PERMANOVA (for human evaluation)

 ## Plots
 In the folder [Plots](https://github.com/valentin-velev29/DLSS-24-Project-Replication-Material/tree/main/Plots), we have uploaded all our plots.
+Below you will find a brief overview of all files in the folder:

 Paper:
 * [rating_distribution.pdf](https://github.com/valentin-velev29/DLSS-24-Project-Replication-Material/blob/main/Plots/rating_distribution.pdf): Figure 1 (left side) &ndash; Rating distribution